Adam Reach: Sheffield Wednesday

 At the start of the 2018–19 season, Reach started in the first three matches of the season, including scoring his first goal of the season, in a 2–0 win against Sunderland in the first round of the League Cup, before being sidelined with a knock that saw him miss one match.
 He made his return to the starting line–up in the attacking midfield position and helped the side win 2–1 win against Millwall on 22 August 2018.
 A week later on 1 September 2018, Reach scored his first goal of the season, as well as, setting up the club's second goal of the game, in a 2–1 win against Reading.
 Since returning to the first team from injury, he quickly regained his first team place for the side, playing in different various midfield positions.
 However, his performance has been mixed, with The Star said: "Reach seems to struggle with the basics like keeping possession and anticipating passes.
 He looks like an exhausted man.
 His delivery and final ball in the free role kept on letting him down."
 Manager Jos Luhukay said his performance, saying: " 'He must make the difference for us with assists and goals.
 He must work on that.'
 Accepts the player hasn't produced his best form since the international break."
 Despite this, Reach then scored two goals in two matches between 28 September 2018 and 3 October 2018 against Leeds United and West Bromwich Albion.
 His performance earned him a nomination for September's Championship goal of the month, which he won, and PFA Fans' Championship Player of the Month, which he lost out to Dwight Gayle.
 Reach then added three more goals by the end of the year (including one where he was once again nominated and won for November's Championship goal of the month).
 He also was linked away from the club in the January transfer window but ended up staying after no move was materialised.
-Having not scored for two months, it wasn't until on 23 February 2019 when Reach scored twice for the club, in a 3–1 win against Swansea City.
+Having not scored for two months, On 23 February 2019, Reach scored twice for the club, in a 3–1 win against Swansea City.
 Despite suffering from injuries on two occasions later in the 2018–19 season, he went on to make forty–six appearances and scoring nine times in all competitions.